philippebureau/cvaas-migration/README.md

 ## TAGS description
 - **facts** -- will import data from on-prem CVP and save it to cv_facts folder
 - **deploy** -- will upload the configlets, configure the devices to stream to CVaaS, move devices to the proper containers and attach relevant configlets
 - **terminattr** -- will create a new configlet on CVaaS for the new terminattr config and assign it to every node.
-This is done in memory during the playbook and will not modify cv_facts/CVP_DEVICES.yaml file
+This is done in memory during the playbook and will not modify cv_facts/CVP_DEVICES.yaml file.
+Running deploy without this tag expect that the configlet container TerminAttr config is/was updated manually.